ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-24_Atlantic.rst

 Session proposals are still accepted are scheduling

-Nat will notify Connect WG members of requirement to pre-register
+Nat will notify Connect WG members of the requirement to pre-register

 Session topics: